MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-visual-type.md

 > To learn about custom visuals, search for them in the **Power BI visuals** section of [Microsoft AppSource](https://appsource.microsoft.com/marketplace/apps?product=power-bi-visuals).
 For each visual, you'll find a description, creator information, and either screenshots or a video.

 ## List of visualizations available in Power BI
-All of these visualizations can be found in Power BI apps, dashboards, reports, and [specified in Q&A](#gna).
+All of these visualizations can be found in Power BI apps, dashboards, reports, and [specified in Q&A](#qna).
+To learn how to interact with visualizations, see [Interact with visualizations in reports, dashboards, and apps](end-user-visualizations.md)

 ### Area charts: Basic (Layered) and Stacked
 ![area chart](../visuals/media/power-bi-visualization-types-for-reports-and-q-and-a/basicareamapsmall.png)